NatalieJClark/makerbnb/README.md

 - [x] Learn to iterate through arrays in Thymeleaf templates.
 - [x] Learn to make changes to my database using Flyway migrations.
 - [x] Learn to define database-backed Models.
+- [x] Learn to build and use repository classes in Java.